Skip to main content

 • Benefits of Participation

-• Improve patient care - Monitor patient interactions, track interventions, identify and address gaps in quality of care and measure quality outcomes.
-You can even complete an improvement project that counts toward requirements for maintenance of certification and the Merit-Based Incentive Payment System.
+• Improve patient care — Monitor patient interactions, track interventions, identify and address gaps in quality of care and measure patient outcomes.
+You can even complete an improvement project that counts toward requirements for maintenance of certification and the Merit-Based Incentive Payment System (MIPS).

 • Run quality reports on demand, providing clinician- and practice-level results, plus national results and patient-level detail for all IRIS Registry measures.

-• Compare yourself to a national pool of more than 18,000 participating ophthalmologists.
+• Compare yourself to a national pool of more than 16,000 participating ophthalmologists and their clinicians.

-• Enhance quality and practice efficiency - Use the IRIS®Registry data to analyze practice processes and procedures and make fact-based decisions.
-Evaluate your performance on 30 subspecialty outcome and high priority measures available only in the IRIS Registry.*
+• Enhance quality and practice efficiency — Use the IRIS® Registry data to analyze practice processes and procedures and make fact-based decisions.
+Evaluate your performance on 26 subspecialty outcome and high priority measures available only in the IRIS Registry.*

 • Join a community of quality - Become a member of a like-minded community of quality-driven professionals striving to continuously improve patient care.
 Interact with your peers to create opportunities for sharing quality improvement strategies and broaden your professional network.

-*Measure data can be electronically extracted as long as your EHR system has the subspecialty fields of interest for measurement.
+*Measure data can be electronically extracted as long as your electronic health records (EHR) system has the subspecialty fields of interest for measurement.

 Streamline Quality Reporting

-As a certified EHR Technology vendor, the IRIS® Registry makes it easier to report to the federal Merit-based Incentive Payment System (MIPS).
+As a certified EHR Technology vendor, the IRIS Registry eases the burden of reporting to the federal Merit-Based Incentive Payment System (MIPS).

-• Qualify for small bonus: For those using an EHR system certified for the MIPS program, you can report the quality, promoting interoperability, and improvement activity components through the IRIS® The IRIS Registry includes ophthalmology-related quality measures and improvement activities.
-Additionally, EHR-integrated IRIS Registry users can attest to the Clinical Data Registry Reporting measure under the Promoting Interoperability category as well as several QCDR specific improvement activities under the Improvement Activities category.
-Fully participating in MIPS qualifies physicians to compete for a small bonus.
-According to preliminary data, ophthalmologists who reported MIPS in 2018 using the IRIS Registry had an average score of 83 out of 100 points.
-Furthermore, 82% met the superior performance threshold of 70 points.
-Among EHR-integrated IRIS Registry users, 96% received a score that makes them eligible for an exceptional performance bonus.
+• Become eligible for a small bonus: For those using an EHR system certified for the MIPS program, you can report the quality, promoting interoperability and improvement activity components through the IRIS Registry.
+Additionally, EHR-integrated IRIS Registry users can attest to the Clinical Data Registry Reporting measure under the promoting interoperability category as well as several QCDR specific improvement activities under the improvement activities category.
+Fully participating in MIPS qualifies physicians to be eligible for a small bonus.

 Long-Term Benefits